 Kumar Singh Pawar

 Dr. Pawar is a child and adolescent psychiatrist at Kennedy Krieger Institute.
 He is also an assistant professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.
-He is involved in the care of patients in the Psychiatric Mental Health Program as well as the Center for Autism and Related Disorders (CARD).
+He is involved in the care of patients in the Psychiatric Mental Health Program as well as the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD)

 Education and Training